 Blossom End Rot

-This is a common challenge for many gardeners and one I’ve heard many a curse about over the years.
-Those curses tend to be heard around this time of year, with the first tomatoes of the season when they are approximately half of their full size.
+Blossom End Rot is a common challenge for many gardeners and one I’ve heard many frustrations about over the years.
+Those frustrations tend to come around this time of year, with the first tomatoes of the season when they are approximately half of their full size.

 Healthy Sweet Million Cherry Tomatoes